 An outline doesn’t need to be lengthy, or even detailed – it’s just a rough guide to make sure you don’t ramble on and on about something tangential to your topic.

-For example, this is the outline for this post that I sent to Elisa before getting to work:
+For example, this is the outline for this post that I sent to my editor before getting to work:

 - Things bloggers should do before putting pen to paper – outlining, research etc.

-- Editing techniques/things to watch out for/common mistakes
+- Self-editing techniques, things to watch out for, common blogging mistakes

-- How to optimize a post for on-page SEO, social shares etc.
+- How to optimize a blog post for on-page SEO, social shares/engagement, etc.

 The purpose of this outline is to make sure I know what I plan to cover, in what order the various sections will appear, and some bare-bones details of what each section will include.